Zoom

 Technical support

 Zoom is supported by the Service Centre.
-For technical support and queries, contact the Teaching and Learning Support team directly on 8344 0777 or submit an enquiry using the learning space support form.
+For technical support and queries, contact the Service Centre team directly on 8344 0777 or submit an enquiry.

 A range of knowledge base articles can be found for Zoom in the Staff Services portal, including: